 Earlier today, McCain spokeswoman Carly Fiorina told a St.

-Louis radio program that Gov. Sarah Palin (R-AK)
+Louis radio program that Gov. Sarah Palin (R-AK) was not qualified to run a business.

 This afternoon, she reiterated her comments on MSNBC, this time clarifying that